gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 There is an exciting new [async Sinatra project](https://github.com/kyledrake/sinatra-synchrony) that appears to integrate seamlessly with Sinatra.
 In [some very simple benchmarks it performed very well](https://gist.github.com/999390).
 This [older async Sinatra](https://github.com/raggi/async_sinatra) project seems to have a little rougher integration.

-There is no reason why these techniques can't be applied to Rails.
+There is no fundamental reason I know of why these techniques can't be applied to Rails.
 There is a [demo async Rails setup](https://github.com/igrigorik/async-rails).

 Rubyists can also use Goliath, an asynchronous framework released by [Ilya Grigorik](www.igvita.com/), who has been very involved in pushing the asynchronous concept in the Ruby community.